10 ways to attract customers into your shop

 - The importance of window displays

-Location, location, location – it’s not just about your home postcode but where you sell from too.
+Location, location, location – it is not just about your home postcode, but where you sell from too.
 Is there a demand for your products in the area where your shop is located?
-Assuming so and that you will be marketing locally/regionally then driving people to your shop clearly relies on people being able to find you.
+Assuming so, and that you will be marketing locally/regionally, then driving people to your shop clearly relies on people being able to find you.

-You need people to be able to find you so putting signage outside your shop is essential.
+You need people to be able to find you, so putting signage outside of your shop is essential.
 If you are hidden away down a side street or on a business park, then see if you can put a sign on the main street or at the entrance to the business park.
-If your customers can’t find you then you have no chance of making the sale.
+If your customers cannot find you, then you have no chance of making the sale.
 Take a look at our tips for outdoor marketing here.

 2. Window Display

 It may seem obvious, but having a website even when you have a physical presence is essential.
 Many people will find you via your online site before visiting your shop.
 Ensure it tempts people to visit you – and of course include information on how to find you.
-Your site must be mobile enabled and if at all possible the mobile landing page should be the map and contact details.
+Your site must be mobile enabled, and if at all possible, the mobile landing page should be your location and contact details.

-Get your free Hows's Business guide to creating a website here.
+Get your free How's Business guide to creating a website here.

-Alongside the how to find us page on your website should be information on where to park – especially if it is difficult to park outside your shop.
-People don’t mind walking a bit to get to a shop if they are prepared for it, or know where they can park.
-However many people turn up with the expectation of being able to park outside, can’t and then don’t know where to go, so leave.
+Alongside the "how to find us" page on your website should be information on where to park – especially if it is difficult to park outside your shop.
+People do not mind walking a bit to get to a shop if they are prepared for it, or know where they can park.
+However, many people turn up with the expectation of being able to park outside, cannot, and then do not know where to go, and so leave.
 Another lost sale.